Imagine you can't read, write, or count. Would it hold you back?

 You wouldn’t be able send text messages, surf the internet, read instructions on medication bottles or catch a bus.

-72 million children under the age of 11 in the developing world are not in school.
+UNICEF has calculated that child poverty has increased in more than half of the developed world since the financial crisis.
+61 million children under the age of 11 in the developing world are not in school.
 These children should be the next generation’s doctors, teachers and nurses.

 There are many reasons why children miss school.
 It could be the expense of uniforms, books or school fees; or simply that there is not a school close by.